ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 -   100000 data points

 Based on this information we can plan how we would like to approach performance improvements in the future and probably detect major bottlenecks.

+For the moment we don't have a clear understanding how long it will take to load a `nimble-wafer-map` component but we desire the following behavior:
+- between 10 and 500ms for wafermaps under 10k data points
+- betweem 1000 and 5000ms for wafermaps between 10k and 100k datapoints

 ### Dependencies